Modern Integration Applications

 The diagram can be edited by clicking the edit option.
 The issues list will not be displayed while in edit mode.

-5. Infer Entity status: Service map indicates the health of the entity with the following colour coding:
+5. Infer Resource status: Service map indicates the health of the resource with the following colour coding:

 - Healthy- Green